This sour cream pound cake is tangy with a hint of lemon!

 …and gently fold it into the batter.

-Scrape the batter into the prepared loaf pan.
+Scrape the cake batter into the prepared loaf pan.

 Smooth the batter out into the corners of the pan.

-Bake in the preheated oven for 55-60 minutes, or until a toothpick inserted near the center comes out clean.
-DO NO OVERBAKE!
+Bake in the preheated oven for 55-60 minutes, or until a toothpick inserted near the center of the cake comes out clean.
+For best results, DO NO OVERBAKE!

-Cool in the pan for 10 minutes before inverting onto a wire rack to cool completely before slicing.
+Let the cake cool in the pan for 10 minutes before inverting onto a wire cooling rack to cool completely before slicing.

-And a sprinkle of berries and lemon zest!
+And a sprinkle of fresh berries and lemon zest!

 - I put two options for the sugar amount.
-If you don’t care about cutting back on sugar, the higher amount will result in a softer cake.
+If you don’t care about cutting back on sugar, the higher amount will result in a softer cake with a more tender crumb.
 I just find that it’s too sweet for my tastes!

 - You could switch up the flavor profile by leaving out the lemon and substituting almond extract for the vanilla extract.